 Level 3: The Coupon Deal Shopper

 Believe it or not, when the circumstances are just right, people can save even more money buying the name brand stuff than the generic brands.
 Items frequently go on sale, and when they do, the Coupon Deal Shopper capitalizes on the opportunity.
 They’ll combine a store sale with a manufacturer’s coupon, and get the item for pennies or even for free.
+Many will even take it a step further and upload their receipt to Ibotta for even greater savings.

 You know what happens when you align the Sun, the Earth, and the Moon all in a line?
 You get a solar or lunar eclipse, right?
 Well, that’s exactly what the Coupon Deal Shopper does.
 They set up little eclipses all over the place at different stores and walk away with items for pennies on the dollar.
 So if I wait for a sale, I can save even more money than buying generic.